Speed up models by compiling them

 ...

-This is important to know when you measure the speed of a compiled model and compare it to a regular model.
-You should always exclude the first call to forward() from your measurements, since it includes the compilation time.
+When measuring the speed of a compiled model and comparing it to a regular model, it is important to always exclude the first call to forward() from your measurements, since it includes the compilation time.

 Full example with benchmark